narslan/chicken-pgn-abnf/README.md

     - [] couchdb
     - [] lmdb
   - [] publish via websocket
-- [] using define-record-type to construct record types out of moves and tags as in `csv-abnf-parser`.
+- [] define-record-type to construct record types from moves and tags as in `csv-abnf-parser`.
-- [] Publishing the egg for indexing in Chicken egg index.
+- [] Publishing the egg for indexing.

 ```

 `pgn-abnf` uses the `chicken-abnf` pattern matcher library  to construct the parser.
-This library is deeply grateful to [chicken-abnf](https://github.com/iraikov/chicken-abnf) .
+I'm mostly thankful to [chicken-abnf](https://github.com/iraikov/chicken-abnf) .